-Bikes: Freeride bikes are typically more heavy duty than All Mountain bikes, with more suspension travel to accommodate the bigger jumps, drops, and higher speeds.
+Bikes: Freeride bikes are typically more heavy duty than All Mountain bikes, with more suspension travel to accommodate the bigger jumps, drops, higher speeds; and longer, steeper climbs.

 Safety Equipment: Freeride riders might wear open face or full face helmets and are more likely to wear protective equipment including: knee guards, arm guards, and spine and neck protection as they are seeking out challenging terrain and technical trail features.